 The American Academy of Pediatrics recommends breastfeeding exclusively for the first six months of life.
 Breastfeeding should continue until the child is at least one, with the addition of complementary foods after six months.

-This two-hour class focuses on the many benefits of breastfeeding, and provides hands-on demonstrations of breastfeeding techniques.
+St. Joseph's offers a breastfeeding class which focuses on the many benefits of breastfeeding, and provides hands-on demonstrations of breastfeeding techniques.
 Class participants will learn the most up-to-date information for effective breastfeeding, including proper latch, pumping, returning to work, addressing breastfeeding challenges, and much more!

 - Medela Breastpump Rental (Hospital Grade Pump - "Symphony" used at St. Joseph's University Medical Center)

 - Ameda Breastpump Rental (Hospital Grade Pump - not used at St.Joseph's Regional Medical Center)

 - Academy of Pediatrics: Ages & Stages Breastfeeding Information

 - La Leche League: 1.800.LALECHE (1.800.525.3243)